 Although the above methods and strategies are useful for reducing a fleet’s environmental impact, none of them—and indeed nothing—can eliminate it entirely.

 For businesses that are seriously concerned about their fleets’ environmental impact and want to make a real change, switching to electric vehicles is the way to go.
-For those that simply want to make a difference by improving fleet management and operational habits, or those that cannot switch to electric vehicles, following the above advice is the best thing you can do.
+For those that simply want to make a difference by making it easier to run their fleet and streamlining operational habits, or those that cannot switch to electric vehicles, following the above advice is the best thing you can do.

 As we mentioned above, it is hard to fix something you don’t know is broken.
-By far the best way to get a full, unbiased, and current picture of your fleet is to use fleet management software and telematics systems.
+By far the best way to get a full, unbiased, and current picture of your motor fleet is to use a vehicle tracking system or telematics platform.

 These gather information about your fleet, its drivers, and their habits which you can then act on by developing new company policies, delivering training courses, and fixing vehicle faults, amongst other things.